Sandruski/sandruski.github.io/_posts/2019-06-06-alita-unbreakable-warrior.md

 title: 'Alita: Unbreakable Warrior'
 year: '2019'
 description: 'A 3D ARPG inspired by the universe of Alita: Battle Angel.
 We made the game in our own engine, JellyBit Engine, which we built on top of Neko Engine.
-The game is in C#, while the engine is in C++.
+The game is in C# and the engine is in C++.
 We were a team of 18 people, the whole class.'
 individual_contribution:
     - Resource Manager
     - Improvement of the Bones Importer